 Courtesy Boat Inspection is one of the most beneficial programs that helps prevent invasive species from crossing lake to lake.
-One fragment of milfoil from this lake, could be detrimental to an invasive-free lake.
+One fragment of milfoil from this lake could be detrimental to an invasive-free lake.

-Maine’s Courtesy Boat Inspection (CBI) Program completed its 17th year in 2017.
 The purpose of these voluntary inspections is to reduce the spread of invasive aquatic plants (IAP) by boats, trailers, and associated equipment to Maine waters.
 Trained Courtesy Boat Inspectors discuss with boaters the risk posed by IAP, show boaters how to inspect and remove vegetation from boating and fishing equipment, and urge boaters to inspect before and after every launch.

-Courtesy Boat Inspection Results Summary 2014 Season
+Courtesy Boat Inspection Results Summary - 2019 Season

--83,186 total inspections on both motorized and non-motorized boats
+- 89,860 total inspections on both motorized and non-motorized boats

--93% of the motorized boats had the Lake & River Protection Sticker
+- 99% of the motorized boats had the Lake & River Protection Sticker

--of these intercepted plant fragments, 105 (5%) were “saves” (invasive plants) found primarily on boats exiting infested waters
+- 2,901 inspections (3.2%) yielded plant fragments – native or invasive (and) of these …, 74 (2.6%) were “saves” (invasive plants) found primarily on boats exiting infested waters

--710 courtesy boat inspectors (paid and volunteer) worked a total of 42,293 hours
+- 620 courtesy boat inspectors (paid and volunteer) worked a total of 44,840 hours

-SELF INSPECTION is also strongly encouraged!
+SELF INSPECTION is strongly encouraged!
 If there is not a CBI at the time of launch or loading, please take the time to look over your motor, boat, trailer, and anything else that could potentially hold a plant fragment.

 Courtesy Boat Inspection (CBI)